 When you create a filter, the first thing you need to consider is the goal of your filter, that is, what type of filter you want to create.
 We recommend that the following factors be given priority in filter selection.

+- Create filters based on your own interest.
 If you are in a particular fandom, then your friends around you may be more concerned about how to handle their particular photos more perfectly.
-If you develop a Polarr filter for your fandom, you would have a higher chance of gaining more attention.
+If you develop a Polarr filter for your fandom, you will have a higher chance of gaining more attention.

 Filters could either be designed individually or as a set.
 As a rule of thumb, the filter set can get a higher degree of favorability and influence.
 A filter set is a group of filters formed around a certain topic or aesthetic.
 The recommended number of filters in one set is 6-8.
 This number ensures the diversity of color in your filters for users to choose from and won’t cost you too much time to create.